FlowPay/client-openapi/docs/general.md

 - **Payment chain**: user can authorise a payment to be executed when a previous payment has been successfully received.
 - **Locked payment**: the user can authorise a payment to be executed if a previous payment has been successfully received.
 The check is performed by the client application that initiated the payment request.

-Each of these services uses a FlowPay technical account, but the payment retains the original payer and payee information.
+Each of these services may route funds via a FlowPay technical account when required by business rules, while preserving original payer/payee information in remittance data.

+## Hosted Checkout

+See checkout behavior, redirects, callbacks, and branding in `docs/checkout.md`.

 # Onboarding

-A partner who intends to develop an integration to access tenants' data must first register its application and obtain the `client_id` and `client_secret` pair.

-The developer portal can be reached at https://developer.flowpay.it, to access it's necessary to have a company account registered with FlowPay services.
+Partners register their application in the developer portal (https://developer.flowpay.it) and obtain one or more API keys with configurable scopes.
+Keys can be rotated or revoked at any time.
+Access to the portal requires a company account enabled for FlowPay services.

 # Sandbox environment